WVU Alumni

 The 14th annual Bob Huggins Fish Fry is scheduled to take place on Jan.
 30th.

-Huggins, now 72, owns 935 career wins, which is third on the all-time wins list amongst coaches.
+Huggins, now 72, owns 935 career wins, which is ranks in the top 10 on the all-time wins list amongst coaches.
 He led both Cincinnati (1992) and WVU (2010) to an appearance in the Final Four.
 Huggins was named Big 12 Coach of the Year in 2015 and was elected to the Basketball Hall of Fame in 2022.

 Find more coverage of Bob Huggins at WV Sports Now.